dtonhofer/prolog_notes/swipl_notes/about_exceptions/example_code_to_verify_predicate_args.md

 It does not change variable bindings.
 Again, you can make double sure that variable bindings are not performed by preceding the call to `before_foo/4` with the double negation, `\+ \+`.
 That construct lets through exceptions.

+In many cases it is of course prohibitive to try to perform all the verification in a dedicated "before" predicate.
+There will be exceptions thrown from the core predicate, sometimes after a long recursive chain.
+Consider a predicate that takes a list of characters.
+A "before" predicate may check whether the parameter is indeed a list, and maybe even an empty list or a list at least starting with a character.
+However, unless there is good reason for it (and/or the code becomes more elegant by _making sure_ before the core predicate), one would not traverse the possibly infinite list to check every single element.
+The core predicate would do that, and "throw late" in case it finds some non-character element.
+(It would be easier if the list were an opaque object about which certain type-related statements could be made with assurance; but that's not how Polog works, at least for now.)

 In strongly and statically typed languages, many of these tests are made superfluous because the compiler will refuse to even compile the code if a verification premises might become _false_